 The fair value hierarchy requires the use of observable market inputs whenever such inputs exist.
 A financial instrument is classified to the highest level of the hierarchy for which a significant input has been considered in measuring fair value.
-The following table presents the financial instruments recorded at fair value in the Consolidated Statement of Financial Position, classified using the fair value hierarchy described above:
+The Company's cash, accounts receivable, investment in Coppermoly Ltd., accounts payable and accrued liabilities in the Consolidated Statement of Financial Position for the years ended December 31, 2023 and 2022 are recorded at fair value and classified as Level 1.
+The following table presents the change in Debentures that are classified as Level 3 and recorded at fair value in the Consolidated Statement of Financial Position.